 Register an account for free if you don’t have one.

-- The newest ACRCloud iOS SDK which contains both ObjectC and Swift demo projects.
+- The newest ACRCloud Android SDK which contains the demo project developed with Eclipse IDE.

 - If you want to recognize music, you need a Audio Recognition project. ( See How to Recognize Music )

 - If you want to detect tv channels, you need a Live Channel Detection project. ( See How to Detect Live TV Channels )

 - Save the information of “host”, “access_key”, “access_secret” of your project.

 - Make sure you have setup the Android Development Environment well.

 Download the newest ACRCloud Android SDK and unzip it.

 Make sure you can find the folder named ACRCloudSDKDemo with AndroidManifest.xml in it.